vmware-tanzu/velero/site/content/docs/v1.3.0/namespace.md

+---
-# Run in a non-default namespace
+title: "Run in a non-default namespace"
+layout: docs
+---

 The Velero installation and backups by default are run in the `velero` namespace.
 However, it is possible to use a different namespace.